pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1044 Hard Things

+how often do we not have a task that seemed easy, but in the end ends up being difficult I love the uncertainty in software development.

 ##### Day 1043 A Lot of Info

 Today I burn my brain with a lot info about RabbitMQ, I had time that this did not happen to me.